listenToRipley/python/Notes/Django.md

 #### Styling

 You can use a number of styling libraries with django, this example [uses bootstrap.](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
-To access this bootstrap library on these templates, you will add the CDN link for CSS to the head section, [example](../Examples/django_proj/shop/templates/courses.html)
+To access this bootstrap library on these templates, you will add the CDN link for CSS to the head section, [example](../Examples/django_proj/shop/templates/base.html).

+In order to keep your templates concise, create a single point of entry, called, [base](../Examples/django_proj/shop/templates/base.html) and then [extend each piece of dependent content](../Examples/django_proj/shop/templates/courses.html).
+You need to indict each template used on the base by name.

 ### Best Practices